zenml-io/zenml/examples/code_repository/README.md

-# Using a a code repository
+# Using a code repository

 Code repositories enable ZenML to keep track of the code version that you use for your pipeline runs.
 Additionally, running a pipeline which is tracked in a registered code